LaunchCodeEducation/lchs/src/chapters/flask-intro/validation.rst

 and runs some code to check the data.
 If a problem is found, the server sends a response back to the user's browser with information about what went wrong.
 Although the faulty data reaches the server, it doesn't make it very far.
-The program catches and responds to the mistake before it can cause any harm.
+The program catches and responds to a mistake before it can cause any harm.

 Whenever we build a web application that requires user input, we should include both types of validation.